flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 #### The ISA {.tab}

-Indeed, after I mentioned 'Intel' it was a matter of time before I introduce the famous **x86**, its instruction set.
+Indeed, once I mention 'Intel' it's a matter of time before I introduce the famous **x86**, its instruction set.

 The first form of x86 debuted with the release of the **Intel 8086** in 1978, a 16-bit CPU.
 Afterwards, the ISA was constantly expanded with more instructions as more Intel CPUs were released (80186, 80286 and so on) [@cpu-thompson].
 Consequently, x86 started to fragment as more ground-breaking features were added (i.e. 'protected mode' and 'long mode').
 To tackle this, modern x86 applications commonly target the 80386 ISA (also called **IA-32** or **i386**) as a baseline, which among other things, operates in a 32-bit environment.